-- 258. The Board of Appeal also notes, in line with the Agency's statement at the Oral Hearing, that the Appellants erroneously seem to interpret the bottom-up decision-making process, including extensive consultations, as a trial, whereby the TSOs would be in defence and exercise their "rights of defence".
-This is manifestly unfounded. - 259.
+- The Board of Appeal also notes, in line with the Agency's statement at the Oral Hearing188, that the Appellants erroneously seem to interpret the bottom-up decisionmaking process, including extensive consultations, as a trial, whereby the TSOs would be in defence and exercise their "rights of defence".
+This is manifestly unfounded. - 260.
 The Board of Appeal further notes that the suggestion that the NRAs would not have been duly informed of the intended decision prior to its adoption is entirely misplaced in the context of the Agency's decision-making process.
-Aside from the extensive consultation and dialogue process, the NRAs would necessarily have been informed of the draft decision through the Board of Regulators and a qualified majority of them had to approve the draft decision. - With respect to the argument of Appellants I to VII argument that the Agency should 260. have continued the dialogue with the TSOs after their complementary assertions of 18 December 2019 arguing that the CMF was not a required Platform function, and should have launched another public consultation or at least a workshop on the issue, the Board of Appeal notes that during the collaborative process between the Agency and the TSOs, all TSOs were able to submit a second (revised) Proposal to the Agency on 28 November 2019 and a third (revised) Proposal on 13 December 2019.
+Aside from the extensive consultation and dialogue process, the NRAs would necessarily have been informed of the draft decision through the Board of Regulators and a qualified majority of them had to approve the draft decision. - With respect to the argument of Appellants I to VII argument that the Agency should 261. have continued the dialogue with the TSOs after their complementary assertions of 18 December 2019 arguing that the CMF was not a required Platform function, and should have launched another public consultation or at least a workshop on the issue, the Board of Appeal notes that during the collaborative process between the Agency and the TSOs, all TSOs were able to submit a second (revised) Proposal to the Agency on 28 November 2019 and a third (revised) Proposal on 13 December 2019.
 The Board of Appeal notes, in this respect, that the Agency allowed the submission of the third (revised) Proposal even if it was submitted after the deadline for consultation that the Agency had communicated to the TSOs, which demonstrates the Agency's spirit of cooperation in good faith.
-In the same spirit of good faith, the Agency accepted the TSOs complementary assertions on 18 December 2019 to its third (revised) Proposal and provided its opinion in writing to the TSOs on these assertions.
-It was only because of its duty under the Regulation (EU) 2019/942 to take a decision by 24 January 2020 that the Agency was obliged to end the consultations in order to proceed to its decision-making, which also had to allow for a debate by the NRAs within the Agency's Board of Regulators.
-The Board of Appeal
+In the same spirit of good faith, the Agency accepted the TSOs complementary assertions on 18 December 2019 to its third (revised) Proposal and provided its opinion in writing to the

-&lt;sup>181 Reply of Appellants I to VII, para 89.
+187 Reply of Appellants I to VII, para 89.